Skip to main content

 Disability Collective Society of Students Identifying with Disability at UTAS (DisCo)

-DisCo was established in 2022 with the purpose of advocating on behalf of students with diverse disabilities at UTAS, and allowing students with lived disability experience to connect with each other.
-Currently they do not have any social media, but for further information contact the President, Allison Dooley at ardooley@utas.edu.au.
+DisCo was established in 2022 with the purpose of advocating on behalf of students with diverse disabilities at UTAS and allowing students with lived disability experiences to connect with each other.

 Learning Difficulty Legends Society (LD Legends)

-LD Legends are a community of students with Learning Disabilities at UTAS.
+LD Legends is a community of students with Learning Disabilities at UTAS.
 You can contact them at their Facebook Page.

 Accessibility Advisors